antmicro/myst-editor/docs/source/rich-links.md

 ## Refreshing Links

-There are some scenarios where you might want to refresh these links.
-To do this press the `Refresh issue links` button in the left of the topbar.
+To refresh all rich links within a document, click the `Refresh issue links` button in the [left section of the topbar](topbar.md#left-side-buttons).